chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 ## Output from a job

 You may be wondering where the output from your job goes.
-When you type the `hostname` command at the terminal the output comes straight back to you, but a job cannot do this as you may not even be logged in when the job runs.
+When you type the `hostname` command at the terminal the output comes straight back to you, but a batch job cannot do this as you may not even be logged in when the job runs.

 By default, each LSF job should create two files based on the job script name; one with `.o` and the job ID appended and one with `.e` and the job ID appended.
 For the job we submitted above, with the script called `example-job.sh` and the job ID `319011`.

 - example-job.sh.o319011
 - example-job.sh.e319011